Vulnerable

 Snowy Owl (scientific name: Bubo scandiacus) is a large bird species of the Arctic, and has a conservation status of Vulnerable.

-The male is white in color and gets whiter as it gets older, while the female is darker or mottled white.
+The male is white in color and gets whiter as it ages, while the female is darker or mottled white.
 Usually found in the northern circumpolar region (Alaska, Canada, Greenland, northern Europe and Asia), this nomadic bird of prey has an average lifespan of 10 years.
 It has an impressive build, keen eyesight and remarkable hearing.
-It likes to eat lemmings, and an adult may eat as many as 1600 lemmings a year.
-It inhabits the open tundra and is a ground-nester, and may migrate depending on the availability of food.
+It likes to eat lemmings—an adult may eat as many as 1,600 lemmings a year.
+It inhabits the open tundra and is a ground-nester, migrating based on food availability.

 Role in Ecology